tgduran7/Intro-to-Microcontrollers/README.md

 LAB 4: Assembly Program

+  - Part A: Wrote an assembly program that did 1's Complement for PORTA (4 bits) and output it to PORTD.
+  - Part B: Added an LED indicating the Zero Flag using the BZ instruction.
+  - Part C: Added (ADDWF) two inputs together and displayed it on PORTD while using the Zero Flag.
+  - Part D: Replaced ADDWF with ANDWF and displayed it on PORTD while using the Zero Flag.
+  - Part E: Replaced with XORWF while using the Zero Flag.
+  - Part F: Converted the binary input of PORTA to its BCD equivalent while using the Zero Flag.
+  - Part G: Added all the previous tasks into their designated subroutines.
+Indicated which task to do based off another 3 input Dip Switch (000-100).
+Depending on the input, it will change the procedure.
+Utilized subroutines, BTFSC, and practiced proper jumping/branching techniques.

 LAB 5: A/D converter, Temperature Sensor & Light Sensor

 LAB 6: Digital Voltage & Ohm Meters